ENVIRONMENT

 FSC Certification

-In 2003, we received chain-of-custody (COC) certification from the Forest Stewardship Council® (FSC).
+In 2003, we received chain-of-custody (CoC) certification from the Forest Stewardship Council® (FSC).
 The FSC is an international non-governmental organization that runs a system of third-party forestry certification.
 Its purpose is to preserve forest environments by promoting a responsible form of forest management that benefits local communities and is economically sustainable.
-COC certification applies to the processing and distribution of FSC-certified products.
+CoC certification applies to the processing and distribution of FSC-certified products.
 Within our group, KOKUYO, Kaunet and KOKUYO Product Shiga have obtained FSC CoC certification, and sell FSC accredited copier paper, notebooks and other products.
-In 2016, we received COC certification under the Program for the Endorsement of Forest Certification (PEFC).
+In 2016, KOKUYO received CoC certification under the Programme for the Endorsement of Forest Certification (PEFC).
 The PEFC is a forest certification scheme.
 Its criteria is based on accepted intergovernmental standards.
 We aim to get more of our products certified for their sustainable use of forest resources.
 (FSC® C004748).

 Environmental Conservation